andresdiegolanda/edc-minimal-poc/TESTING.md

 ## Overview

-This test suite (`EdcManagementApiTest.java`) provides comprehensive integration testing for the Eclipse Dataspace Components (EDC) Management API.
+This test suite (`EdcManagementApiIT.java`) provides comprehensive integration testing for the Eclipse Dataspace Components (EDC) Management API.
 It's designed as both a testing tool AND an educational resource for learning how to interact with EDC programmatically.

 ---